Student Health Administration

 - Student Health LPN, Student Health Clinic | 502-559-7204, Fax 402-559-5550

 - Student Health Receptionist | 402-559-7204 Fax 402-559-5550

 Policy and Objectives of the UNMC Student Health Service

-Student Health Services, operated by the Department of Family Medicine, are available to all UNMC students and their dependents who have paid Fund B. The Director of Student Health reports to the Chairman of the Family Medicine Department.
-The Directors of Student Health, the Student Health Coordinator and the Student Counseling/Student Senate Advisor along with a member from the Student Senate meet annually to discuss student health and any changes that are proposed.
-The Director of Student Counseling/Student Senate Advisor meets with the full Student Senate and the Executive Committee on a regular basis to get feedback on Student Health Services and the UNMC-sponsored Student Insurance Plan.
+Student Health is available to all UNMC students and their dependents who have paid Fund B. The student health program coordinator reports to the associate vice chancellor for student success.
+The student health coordinator and the student senate advisor along with a member from the Student Senate meet annually to discuss Student Health and any changes that are proposed.
+The student senate advisor meets with the full Student Senate and the Executive Committee on a regular basis to get feedback on Student Health Services and the UNMC-sponsored Student Insurance Plan.
 Issues regarding Student Health policy, clinical services or fees are discussed with the full Student Senate and the Executive Committee prior to implementing any changes.
-Concerns about clinical services should be brought to the attention of Dr. Douglas Wheatley, Director of Student Health.
+Concerns about clinical services should be brought to the attention of the director of student health.

 - To provide high quality routine healthcare for our students to help them gain the best possible experience while attending UNMC

 - Healthcare workers are at risk for exposure to many serious diseases while working directly with patients or handling material that could spread infection.
 UNMC Student Health will make available immunizations and annual screenings for Tuberculosis and Influenza vaccinations necessary to assist students in staying compliant with UNMC immunization requirements.